 Communication Skills Labs: The labs are designed to provide practice for listening skills and applying counseling theories.
 They are scheduled during class time and attendance is required; absences may result in a grade penalty for students who are taking it as a graded course and students taking the course on a credit/no credit basis.
-In the labs, students will rotate through the roles of "therapist", "client", and "observer" to apply the materials learned in this course (3 points for each lab, total 12 points).
+In the labs, students will rotate through the roles of "therapist", "client", and "observer" to apply the materials learned in this course.